theobald-software/kb.theobald-software.github.io/content/_yunio/personell-actions-with-nintex-and-yunio.md

 1. Define a [connection to your SAP system](https://help.theobald-software.com/en/yunio/sap-connection) in yunIO.
 2. [Create a new service](https://help.theobald-software.com/en/yunio/getting-started#creating-a-service) in yunIO.
-This example uses the integration type *Transaction* for the service.
+The depicted example uses the integration type *Transaction* for the service.
 3. Record SAP transactions to create a new employee in SAP, see [Working with Transaction PA40](https://kb.theobald-software.com/yunio/transaction-pa40).
 Example:<br>
 ![PA40](/img/contents/yunio/pa40.gif){:class="img-responsive" width="800px" style="border:1px solid black;"}
 4. Parameterize all mandatory SAP fields in the yunIO service.
 For information on how to parameterize services, see [yunIO Help: Parameterize Transactions](https://help.theobald-software.com/en/yunio/transactions#parameterize-transactions).<br>
-This example uses the following input parameters:
+The depicted example uses the following input parameters:
 *EntryDate*, *FirstName*, *LastName*, *BirthDate*, *BirthPlace*, *Language*, *Nationality*, *Street*, *City*, *PostalCode*.<br>
 The input parameters can be adjusted according to your individual scenario requirements.
 ![PA40](/img/contents/yunio/pa40-parameters.gif){:class="img-responsive" width="800px" style="border:1px solid black;"}